olha-bezklepchenko/TravelTrucks/README.md

 ## Project Description

 TravelTrucks is a web application for browsing, filtering, and booking campers.
 Users can select campers based on location, body type, and additional features.
-Filtering is performed on the server, and the application state is managed using Redux.

 ## Features